bmcfads/shopify-challenge-inventory-repl/README.md

 - Navigate to the Inventory page (/inventories)
 - Click the "New inventory" link
 - Enter information
-- Click "Create inventory"
+- Click "Create Inventory"

 ### Edit Existing Inventory

 - Navigate to the Inventory page (/inventories)
-- Click "Edit" under the actions column for the desired item
+- Click "Show" under the actions column for the desired inventory
+- Click "Edit this inventory"
 - Enter updated information
-- Click "Update item"
+- Click "Update Inventory"

 ### Delete Existing Inventory

 - Navigate to the Inventory page (/inventories)
-- Click "Destroy" under the actions column for the desired item
+- Click "Show" under the actions column for the desired inventory
-- Click OK in popup to confirm
+- Click "Destroy this inventory"

-### Additional Ways To Show / Edit / Delete

-The show, edit, and destroy actions for inventory records can also be accessed through the inventory listings on the warehouse and item detail views.
-See below for instructions on how to access these views.

 ---